 - Losing your driver’s license for up to a year

 These penalties only increase in severity if you are charged with a DWI on multiple occasions.

 A lawyer can serve as your advocate and might be able to help you receive a reduced DWI charge with lesser consequences.
-If you or a family member is facing DWI charges, a lawyer in your area can help you minimize the damage to your life and career.
+If you or a family member is facing DWI charges, a Dallas DWI attorney can help you minimize the damage to your life and career.

 Get Help Reducing a Pending DWI Charge